Near Canute in Washita County, Oklahoma — The American South (West South Central)

 Another major source of the area's prosperity was the discovery of oil in the early 1900's and later natural gas.
 The first well drilled in Western Oklahoma was on the C. H. Wilcox farm one mile northeast of Canute in 1917 the deepest well in the world at the time was drilled to 31441 feet and was located approximately 10 miles southeast of Canute.

 Erected 1994 by Oklahoma Historical Society, Oklahoma Department of Transportation.
 (Marker Number 218.)

 Marker series.
 This marker is included in the Oklahoma Historical Society marker series.

 Other nearby markers.
 At least 4 other markers are within walking distance of this marker.
-Canute (here, next to this marker); St. Francis Church (here, next to this marker); Great Western Cattle Trail (here, next to this marker); Canute Centennial (here, next to this marker).
+David Lee Walters (here, next to this marker); Canute Centennial (here, next to this marker); St. Francis Church (here, next to this marker); Great Western Cattle Trail (here, next to this marker).

 Also see . . .
 Oklahoma Historical Society on Canute.
 (Submitted on June 29, 2018, by Mark Hilton of Montgomery, Alabama.)

 Categories.
 Exploration • Industry & Commerce • Native Americans • Waterways & Vessels •